-- A. Purpose.
-The purpose of this subsection is to further the purposes of this Ordinance by preserving historic buildings which are important to the education, culture, traditions, and the economic value of the Town.
-Furthermore, the purpose of this section is to afford the Town, historic societies, other preservation organizations, and others interested in preservation the opportunity to acquire or arrange for the preservation of historic buildings and structures, or important portions and features thereof, or proper removal of historic artifacts, or the proper recordation of the building, structure and/or site. - B. Applicability.
-The following standards shall be used by the Review Board in reviewing applications for Certificate of Appropriateness when Demolition or Relocation of an existing Primary Building is proposed within the Historic Special District, or when the Demolition or Relocation of a designated Local Landmark is proposed. - C. Stay.
+- C. Stay.
 At the hearing on the application for Demolition or Relocation, the Review Board may, in the interest of exploring reasonable alternatives, delay issuance of the Certificate of Appropriateness for up to 90 days from the date of the hearing.
-If, 10 days prior to the expiration of the delay period, the Commission finds that there are still reasonable alternatives to explore, the Review Board may continue the delay for an additional period of up to 30 days.
+If, 10 days prior to the expiration of the delay period, the Commission finds that there are still reasonable alternatives to explore, the Review Board may continue the delay for onean additional period of up to 30 days.
 The purpose of the delay is to assist the applicant in finding alternatives to Demolition or Relocation, such as: - 1.
 Assisting in securing funding to preserve in place the structure or important features thereof; or - 2.
 Finding other ways to preserve the structure, such as outright purchase if possible, or relocation; or - 3.
 At minimum, to provide the opportunity for the proper recordation of buildings, structures, and sites, including photography and narrative report. - D. Standards.
 In order to approve an application to relocate or demolish a building within the Historic Special District, or the Demolition or Relocation of a designated Local Landmark, the Review Board must find that the proposal meets at least one of the following standards for approval: - The Review Board determines that the structure is not of historic significance based on findings from the Maine Historic Preservation Commission or a qualified architectural historian. - a.
 In order to make this determination, the Review Board shall require the applicant to obtain a letter from the Maine Historic Preservation Commission or escrow funds with the Town to hire a qualified architectural historian to make a determination as to the eligibility of the structure to be listed on the National Register of Historic Places, either on its own or as a contributing structure to an eligible Historic District.
-If the structure is considered eligible for listing and the applicant formally applies to the National Register and is declined, the status of the property may be reconsidered.

-Commented [6]: Notice here that they only need to meet one.

-- The structure, or predominant portions thereof, has been determined to represent an immediate hazard to the public health or safety because of severe structural deficiencies, which hazard cannot be abated by reasonable measures. - a.
-In order to make this determination, the applicant must escrow funds with the Town sufficient to hire a third-party structural engineer to provide a written report as to the integrity of the building. - 3.
+If the structure is considered eligible for listing and the applicant formally applies to the National Register and is declined, the status of the property may be reconsidered. - The structure, or predominant portions thereof, has been determined to represent an immediate hazard to the public health or safety because of severe structural deficiencies, which hazard cannot be abated by reasonable measures. - In order to make this determination, the applicant must escrow funds with the Town sufficient to hire a third-party structural engineer to provide a written report as to the integrity of the building. - 3.
 No prudent and feasible alternative exists. - a.
 In order to assist the Review Board in making this determination, the applicant must submit an alternatives analysis indicating the alternatives to demolition considered and the reasons that they are not feasible.
 Economic hardship may be a consideration, but the applicant must demonstrate through quotes from qualified professionals that the economic hardship would be too great.
 In this case, Relocation will be encouraged rather than Demolition. - E. Conditions of Approval for Demolition.
+In approving an application to demolish a building within the Historic Special District, or the Demolition of a designated Local Landmark, the

+Commented [7]: Notice here that they only need to meet one.

-In approving an application to demolish a building within the Historic Special District, or the Demolition of a designated Local Landmark, the Review Board may impose the following conditions, or any others that it deems appropriate to properly document or attempt to save the structure: - The applicant shall allow the Review Board, Historical Society, or another historic preservation entity of the Board's choosing to document the structure inside and out prior to the structure's destruction. - The applicant shall advertise to the general public the structure as available for free, offering the structure to be moved or scrapped for salvage materials.
+Review Board may impose the following conditions, or any others that it deems appropriate to properly document or attempt to save the structure:

+- The applicant shall allow the Review Board, Historical Society, or another historic preservation entity of the Board's choosing to document the structure inside and out prior to the structure's destruction. - The applicant shall advertise to the general public the structure as available for free, offering the structure to be moved or scrapped for salvage materials.
 The advertisement shall appear in a newspaper of local circulation a minimum of two times.